 The types, number, collection location and collection sequence of all field quality control samples was recorded in the field record.

 Chemical preservation information and verification was recorded for each sample, as applicable.

+Applicable samples were filtered within 15 minutes of collection, before addition of chemical preservatives.

 Thermal preservation information, such as “in ice,” was recorded for each sample, as applicable.

 Ancillary records such as photographs, videotapes and maps were archived and linked to the sample unique field identification codes and the date of the sampling project.